Request For Proposal

 The first six years of life are critical in human life, since a child has greater capacity to learn and absorb in those years than at any other stage of development.
 A holistic Early Childhood Care and Education (ECCE) makes a positive impact on children’s long term development and learning by facilitating an enabling and stimulating environment in these years.
 So it is imperative that this true ‘window of opportunity’ is fully used and strengthened to ensure long term benefits.

-What is Early Childhood Care and Education (ECCE)?
+What is ECCE (Early Childhood Care and Education)?

 Early Childhood Care and Education in the Indian context is generally defined as the care and education of children from birth to eight years.
 It involves development of child under six main areas of development2.